alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 Lake Parramatta

 Lake Parramatta is located in Lake Parramatta Reserve, a 73 hectare protected wildlife area.
+Its opening marked an important step for the 'Our Living River' an initiative which seeks to make more of the Parramatta River swimmable by 2025.

 The lake is 10.5 hectares in size and was officially re-opened for public swimming and water recreation activities in January 2015.